School Programs

 Hello teachers!

 We appreciate the work of our area educators.
-We support your efforts to teach and bring meaningful experiences to students of all ages, and we want to help through our program offerings.
-We have virtual, in person, or hybrid programs to choose from.
+We support your efforts to teach and bring meaningful experiences to students of all ages through our wide variety of program offerings.

-Some of the ways we can collaborate with you include:
+Some of the ways we can collaborate with you:

 • The museum can host your classes or groups for a tour of the exhibit hall and grounds or for a customized program based on your curriculum needs.
 Our on-site programs are interactive, and we can divide classes into smaller groups to create a safe and meaningful experience for your students.